Luxembourg: Ethnicity

 The people of Luxembourg are called Luxembourgers.
-The immigrant population increased in the 20th century due to the arrival of immigrants from Belgium, France, Italy, Germany, and Portugal; the latter comprised the largest group.
+The immigrant population increased in the 20th century due to the arrival of immigrants from Belgium, France, Italy, Germany, and Portugal; the last comprised the largest group.
 In 2013 about 88,000 Luxembourg inhabitants possessed Portuguese nationality.
-In 2013, there were 537,039 permanent residents, 44.5% of which were of foreign background or foreign nationals; the largest foreign ethnic groups were the Portuguese, comprising 16.4% of the total population, followed by the French (6.6%), Italians (3.4%), Belgians (3.3%) and Germans (2.3%).
-Another 6.4% were of other EU background, while the remaining 6.1% were of other non-EU, but largely other European, background.
+In 2025, there were 681,973 permanent residents, 47% of which were of foreign nationals; the largest foreign national groups were the Portuguese, comprising 13.2% of the total population, followed by the French (7.2%), Italians (3.7%), Belgians (2.7%) and Germans (1.8%).
+Another 7.2% were of another EU nationality, 3.5% were non-EU European, and 7.2% were from outside Europe.

 Since the beginning of the Yugoslav wars, Luxembourg has seen many immigrants from Bosnia and Herzegovina, Montenegro, and Serbia.
 Annually, over 10,000 new immigrants arrive in Luxembourg, mostly from the EU states, as well as Eastern Europe.
 In 2000 there were 162,000 immigrants in Luxembourg, accounting for 37% of the total population.
 There were an estimated 5,000 illegal immigrants in Luxembourg in 1999.

 Language

-As determined by law since 1984, Luxembourg has only one national language, Luxembourgish.
+Luxembourg does not have any "official" languages per se.
+As determined by the 1984 Language Regimen Act (French: Loi sur le régime des langues), Luxembourgish is the sole national language of the Luxembourgish people.
 It is considered the mother tongue or "language of the heart" for Luxembourgers and the language they generally use to speak or write to each other.
-Luxembourgish is considered a Franconian language specific to the local population, which is partially mutually intelligible with the neighboring High German, but which also includes more than 5,000 words of French origin.
-Knowledge of Luxembourgish is a criterion for naturalisation.
+Luxembourgish as well as the dialects in adjacent Germany belong to the Moselle Franconian subgroup of the main West Central German dialect group, which are largely mutually intelligible across the border, but Luxembourgish also has more than 5,000 words of French origin.
+Knowledge of Luxembourgish is a criterion for naturalization.

 In addition to Luxembourgish, French and German are used in administrative and judicial matters, making all three administrative languages of Luxembourg.
 Per article 4 of the law promulgated in 1984, if a citizen asks a question in Luxembourgish, German or French, the administration must reply, as far as possible, in the language in which the question was asked.